TheDatBoi2003/Toontown_De-Clashified/sellbot-ideas/idea-doc.md

 - Snake Glare will help Data Miner's process finish faster.
 The mining process finishing will trigger Quick Oil, but not when you break it.

 ——
-### Catching game:
+### Catching game
 Once the marketing team is defeated, Cold Callers surround the oven, fill it with hot air, and it begins spitting out burning pies.
 Pies on fire hurt for 2 laff points, but toasted pies are salvageable.
 While this happens, a few First-Movers stomp around to trip up toons in a bigger area.
 Getting shaken deals 6 laff points.
 Collecting toasted pies increases the supply meter by 5.
 The demand meter will decrease by 2 points a second, but if the toon gets hit, it increases by double the amount of damage taken.
 The supply and demand meters both have a total of 100 points.

 The Director gives one final warning, saying he will bring the storm if they try to do anything funny.
 Rain enters the room, planting a wedding cake tree in a nearby flower pot.
 Finally, the Director, having enough of the toony nonsense, snaps and dozens of cogs fly in from the ceiling hatches to swarm the toons.

-### The Final Fight:
+### The Final Fight
+**Objective:**
-**Objective:**  Similar to the normal Director fight, send him flying off the platform, only this time, many more obstacles are in the way.
+Similar to the normal Director fight, send him flying off the platform, only this time, many more obstacles are in the way.

+**Gags:**
-**Gags:**  Toons start with burnt fruit pies (40 damage, 20 knock back, 1 laff point) that can be reloaded by visiting the fridge.
+Toons start with burnt fruit pies (40 damage, 20 knock back, 1 laff point) that can be reloaded by visiting the fridge.
 Based on the number of pies the toon recovered from the catch game, they can throw 15-30 burnt pies per reload.
 They can also collect cream pies (90 damage, 45 knock back, 3 laff points) from the fridge at the cost of 1-5 price tags depending on their demand level.
 Cream Pies will cost more price tags the more they’re obtained.
 If all toons obtain enough price tags from defeated cogs, toons can go collect a wedding cake from the tree (170 damage, 85 knock back, 40 laff points).
 Wedding cakes fly through cogs and will also “mark for laff” any cogs when hit for 30 seconds.
 If a wedding cake hits the Director, it will extend his next stun time by 5 seconds.
 Byers will pick up and move the fridge as toons advance.

+**Cogs:**
-**Cogs:**  Regular Cogs will defend the Director by diving towards the toons from high above.
+Regular Cogs will defend the Director by diving towards the toons from high above.
 Enough throw gags will defeat them and make them drop price tags and treasures.
 Field Specialists stay up high and drop an explosive oil drum on toons below.
 Operations Analysts will fly in to protect the Director's undercarriage when he recovers, but they do not drop price tags or treasures.

+**The Director:**
-**The Director:** (3000 HP + LOTS of obstacles)
+(3000 HP + LOTS of obstacles)
 He uses spruced-up versions of his attacks from the original fight:
 - He will jump 1/2/3 times, depending on how close he is to the final edge (Warning comes in 2 yellow/3 red !s above the toon.)
 - He throws a spread of gears that can hit multiple toons.